Unguarded Women

 Unguarded Women is a 1924 American silent drama film directed by Alan Crosland and starring Bebe Daniels.
-It was produced by Famous Players-Lasky and released by Paramount Pictures.
+It was produced by Famous Players–Lasky and released by Paramount Pictures.

 Plot

 The film is about a man who, rather than be with the woman he loves, marries one whose situation he feels responsible for.

 Cast

 Production

 The plot was adapted from a Saturday Evening Post story titled "Face", written by Lucy Stone Terrill.

 Preservation

-With no copies of Unguarded Women located in any film archives, it is a lost film.
+With no copies of Unguarded Women located in any film archives, it is considered a lost film.